auanasgheps/snapraid-aio-script/README.md

 # Requirements
 - [`markdown`](https://packages.debian.org/buster/python-markdown) to format emails - will be installed if not found
 - `curl` to use Healhchecks - will be installed if not found
-- ~~`hd-idle` to spin down disks - [Link](https://github.com/adelolmo/hd-idle) - currently not really required since spin down does not work properly.~~
+- `hd-idle` to spin down disks - [Link](https://github.com/adelolmo/hd-idle)

 # Installation

 _Optional: install markdown `apt install python-markdown` and curl `apt install curl` .
-You can skip this step since the script will check and install missing packages for you._
+You can skip this step since the script will try to install missing packages for you._

 1. Download the latest version from [Releases](https://github.com/auanasgheps/snapraid-aio-script/releaseshttps://github.com/auanasgheps/snapraid-aio-script/releases)
-2. Extract the archive wherever you prefer
+3. Extract the archive wherever you prefer
    - e.g. `/usr/sbin/snapraid`
-3. Give executable rights to the main script
+4. Give executable rights to the main script
    - `chmod +x snapraid-aio-script.sh`
-4. Open the config file and add your email address
+5. Open the config file and add your email address
-5. Make other changes to the config file as required.
+6. Make other changes to the config file as required.
    - Every config is documented, but defaults are pretty resonable, so don't change what you don't know.
    - When you see  `""` or `''` in some options, do not remove these characters but just fill in your data.
+   - If you want to spindown your disks, you need to install [hd-idle](https://github.com/adelolmo/hd-idle)
-6. Schedule the script execution.
+7. Schedule the script execution.
    - I recommend running the script daily.

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.

 ## First Run
-If you start with empty disks, you cannot use (yet) this script, since it expects SnapRAID files which would not exist.
+If you start with empty disks, you cannot use (yet) this script, since it expects SnapRAID files which would not be found.

 First run `snapraid sync`.
 Once completed, the array will be ready to be used with this script.

 ## OMV5 and SnapRAID plugin

-Ignore what you see at OMV GUI > Services > SnapRAID > Diff Script Settings, since it only applies to the plugin's built-in script.
+Ignore what you see at _OMV GUI > Services > SnapRAID > Diff Script Settings_, since it only applies to the plugin's built-in script.
 Also don't forget to remove the built-in script from the scheduled jobs.

 # Upgrade
-If you are using a previous version of the script, do not use current config file.
+If you are using a previous version of the script, do not use your config file.
 Please move your preferences to the new `script-config.sh` found in the archive.

 # Known Issues
-- Hard disk spin down does not work: they are immediately woken up.
-The script probably does not handle this correctly while running.
+- You tell me!

 # Credits
 All rights belong to the respective creators.